 This example exemplifies how a brand can implement omnichannel approaches to provide connected customer experiences with a positive message putting them front of mind with consumers.

-Selligent Marketing Cloud provides a business-to-consumer marketing automation platform that enables brand marketers to navigate these uncertain times.
+Marigold Engage provides a business-to-consumer marketing automation platform that enables brand marketers to navigate these uncertain times.
 Whether it is through acquiring new customers or, for brands that are seeing growth, retaining customers, when things start to return to normal, our technology can help you to message empathetically, manage privacy and preferences, and gain consumer trust to build stronger brand communications strategies.